aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-to-excel/_index.md

 ---
-title: Convert PDF to Microsoft Excel Workbook
+title: Convert PDF to Excel
 type: docs
 weight: 240
 url: /net/convert-pdf-to-excel/
 ---
-# Convert PDF to Microsoft Excel Workbook
+# Convert PDF to Excel
 Aspose.PDF for .NET is a PDF manipulation component, we have introduced a feature that renders PDF file to Excel workbook (XLS files).
 During this conversion, the individual pages of the PDF file are converted to Excel worksheets.

 ## Convert PDF to XLS

 > Try online.
-You can check the quality of Aspose.PDF conversion and view the results online at this link: products.aspose.app/pdf/conversion/pdf-to-xlsx
+You can check the quality of Aspose.PDF conversion and view the results online at this [link](https://products.aspose.app/pdf/conversion/pdf-to-xlsx)

 In order to convert PDF files to XLS format, Aspose.PDF has a class called ExcelSaveOptions.
 An object of the ExcelSaveOptions class is passed as a second argument to the Document.Save(..) constructor.
 The following code snippet shows the process for converting PDF file into XLS format.